meglenchev/softuni-i-love-game/client/README.md

 - [x] Checking If All Fields Are Filled In
 - [x] Add Game Functionality
 - [x] Sort The Homepage To Show The Last Three Added Games
+- [x] Using The Requester To Create a Game